njordhov/govalert/README.md

 # Govalert

 Get timely notifications about new important government agenda items posted online!
-This system notifies subscribers whenever an agenda item is posted on an issue they care about.
-It crawls specified websites for new meeting agendas and attachements, then sends  email alerts to subscribers with links to new agendas containing specified keywords.
+This system notifies subscribers when items they care about is on the agenda.
+It crawls specified websites for new meeting agendas and attachements, then sends  email alerts to subscribers with links to newly posted agendas matching specified keywords or search queries.

 ## Usage